7. – 12. September 2020 The summer school has been canceled, we will be back in 2021.

 |Estimated living costs (accommodation, food)||€ 150|

-- The registration fee does not cover the transportation costs.
+- The registration fee does not cover the transportation and accomodation costs.

-- There is direct flight to Brno from London and Eindhoven.
+- There is direct flight to Brno from London and Berlin.

 - You can also fly to Prague or Vienna, there are direct train/bus connections to Brno.